top of page

 Julvette Price, a person with long-term recovery, is highly motivated to bridge the gaps and educate others about behavioral health and substance use.
 Her journey started in 2011 while working at AmeriCorps Vista as a Peer Advocate, and she has gained a wealth of hands-on knowledge within the last 12 years.
 She obtained several certifications while making a significant impact within the recovery community.

-Julvette, a Consumer Inclusion Coordinator who uses her knowledge as someone with lived experience She helps integrate persons living with addiction recovery and mental health into behavioral health programs.
+Julvette, a Consumer Inclusion Coordinator, uses her knowledge as someone with lived experience.
+She helps integrate persons living with addiction recovery and mental health into behavioral health programs.
 She describes her work as improving access to care for persons needing emotional support and holding providers accountable.
 Julvette is passionate about her work as an advocate and volunteer for individuals seeking treatment.
-She takes pride in informing others about access to safe community-based recovery options.
-As a Maryland Certified Peer Recovery Specialist, and Registered Peer Supervisor Julvette uses advanced training to give back to the community.
+She takes pride in informing others about access to safe, community-based recovery options.
+As a Maryland Certified Peer Recovery Specialist and Registered Peer Supervisor, Julvette uses advanced training to give back to the community.
 She is an active Maryland Peer Advisory Council member, advocating for equity and inclusion throughout Maryland’s behavioral health system.
 Julvette serves on several boards and leadership/community engagement committees.

 IMG_1411_edited.jpg

-Monica White MS, CAC-AD, RPS, is a Baltimore Native who has a vast experience in outreach, education, clinical practice, and administration.
-Monica is the founder of a behavioral health organization centered on recovery-oriented system of care.
-She serves as a board member or chair on state and nationally levels.
-A historian and educator by nature, on any given day, Monica is educating peers across the State of Maryland.
+Monica White, MS, CAC-AD, RPS, is a Baltimore Native with vast experience in outreach, education, clinical practice, and administration.
+She is the founder of a behavioral health organization centered on a recovery-oriented system of care and serves as a board member or chair on state and national levels.
+A historian and educator by nature, Monica is educating peers across the State of Maryland on any given day.

 val.png